 January 11, 2013

-PhD Student Involved in National Summit, Book Chapter
+PhD Student Involved in National Summit

-As a contributor to a landmark gun policy Summit, and the lead author of a chapter in the Summit’s companion book, PhD candidate Beth McGinty says she is benefiting from “the kind of opportunity that those of us who work in health policy dream of.”
+The lead author of a chapter in the Summit’s companion book, PhD candidate Beth McGinty says she is benefiting from “the kind of opportunity that those of us who work in health policy dream of.”

 The 30-year-old health and public policy student is part of a team that’s presenting new research at the Summit on Reducing Gun Violence in America: Informing Policy with Evidence and Analysis.
 McGinty collaborated on the study, which aims to help inform public policy, with Professor Daniel Webster and Associate Professor Colleen L. Barry, top scholars in the field who also happen to serve as her advisors.
 Associate Professor Jon Vernick also contributed to the presentation and chapter that’s entitled Public Opinion Proposals to Strength U.S. Gun Laws: Findings from a 2013 survey.